jgscott/ECO395M/exercises/exercises01.md

 - SecurityDelay   in minutes
 - LateAircraftDelay   in minutes

 Your task is to create a figure, or set of related figures, that tell an interesting story about flights into and out of Austin.
-You should annotate your figure(s) with a detailed caption, of course, but strive to make them as easy to understand as possible at a quick glance.
-A single figure shouldn't need many, many paragraphs to convey its meaning.
+You should annotate your figure(s), of course, but strive to make them as easy to understand as possible at a quick glance.
+(A single figure shouldn't need many, many paragraphs to convey its meaning.)
 For example, you might consider one of the following questions:

 - What is the best time of day to fly to minimize delays, and does this change by airline?
 - What is the best time of year to fly to minimize delays, and does this change by destination?
 (You'd probably want to focus on a handful of popular destinations.)